 exclamation of kindly greeting, from Old English wilcuma (n.) “welcome guest”, literally “one whose coming suits another’s will or wish” [etymonline.com]

 Hallo.
-I’m Helen Douglas, a counselling philosopher in Cape Town since 2002.
-This is my blog of everyday philosophy, writing toward understanding and meaning in the lives we are living.
+I’m Helen Douglas, a counselling philosopher in Cape Town, South Africa.
+This is my blog of everyday philosophy, writing towards understanding and meaning in the lives we live.

 Last week, I had the pleasure of addressing a conference of family mediators in Cape Town on the topic of “Wisdom in mediation”.